Aaron Tveit: 2012–2017: Focus on screen acting

-2018–present: Moulin Rouge! and Schmigadoon!
+2018–present: Return to Broadway and Tony Award

 In November 2017, Tveit participated in a developmental lab for the stage adaptation of the 2001 movie Moulin Rouge!, cast in the role as Christian, the character originally created by Ewan McGregor.
 In April 2018, it was announced that Tveit would be reprising his role in the premiere engagement of Moulin Rouge! at Boston's Emerson Colonial Theatre.
 The musical's premiere was scheduled for June 27; however, delays pushed the start of performances to July 10, 2018.
 Between the Boston and Broadway productions of Moulin Rouge!, Tveit had a recurring role as the aspiring politician Matt Dobbins on the 2019 CBS show The Code.

-Tveit starred as Christian The Composer in the Broadway production of Moulin Rouge! at the Al Hirschfeld Theatre; previews began on June 28, 2019, and the production had its opening night on July 25.
+Tveit starred as Christian in the Broadway production of Moulin Rouge! at the Al Hirschfeld Theatre; previews began on June 28, 2019, and the production had its opening night on July 25.
 Tveit has been universally praised for his portrayal; New York Times theater critic Ben Brantley said that Christian was "a role [Tveit] was born to play" during the Boston run of the show and later said that his 'passionate and uncompromising' performance was his "best Broadway work to date".
 The production was put on hold, beginning on March 12, 2020, due to the COVID-19 pandemic, and on March 23, Tveit became the first Broadway star to announce a positive COVID-19 test result.
 He was one of at least four cast members who contracted the virus.
-In October 2020, he was nominated for the Tony Award for Best Performance by a Leading Actor in a Musical, one of the musical's fourteen nominations.
+He was nominated for the Tony Award for Best Leading Actor in a Musical, one of the musical's fourteen nominations at the 74th Tony Awards.
 Although not the only eligible actor in the category, he made history as the sole nominee for his category.
 He won the award, having received an affirmative vote by 60% or more of Tony voters.
 Tveit resumed his role as Christian when Moulin Rouge! reopened on September 24, 2021.
 With other original cast members, he departed the production on May 8, 2022.